ArchipelagoMW/Archipelago/worlds/pokemon_emerald/docs/rom changes.md

 - Shoal cave changes state every time you reload the map and is no longer tied to the RTC
 - Increased safari zone steps from 500 to 50000
 - Trainers will not approach the player if the blind trainers option is set
+- Defeating the elite 4 respawns all legendary encounters where the encounter ended by fainting the pokemon
+- The cutscene revealing the existence of Latios also gives you dex info for having seen Latios
+- The braille wall hinting at the solution to the Wailord/Relicanth puzzle gives you dex info for having seen Wailord and Relicanth
 - Changed trade evolutions to be possible without trading:
   - Politoed: Use King's Rock in bag menu
   - Alakazam: Level 37